sgnusov/mkregistry/docs.md

 *Handled by userlist party.*

-Issues command with UserCreateContract and UserState as output.
+Issues command with UserContract and UserState as output.

-#### UserCreateContract
+#### UserContract

 The output state is UserState, no old username is reused; pass_hash starts with 000.